 Fed officials expect the policy rate to rise to 4.4% by the end of this year and 4.6% by the end of next year, according to a rate dot plot released last month.
 The current benchmark interest rate range is 3-3.25%, which means that the November meeting is still likely to raise interest rates by another 3 yards (75 basis points).

-Concerns that the Fed’s actions could disrupt financial markets and tip the U.S. economy into recession have some market participants questioning the need to raise interest rates, while others believe the worst of inflation is over and price pressures will dissipate on their own.
+Concerns that the Fed’s actions might disrupt financial markets and tip the U.S. economy into recession have some market participants questioning the need to raise interest rates, while others believe the worst of inflation is over and price pressures will dissipate on their own.

 In this regard, Williams acknowledged that some items are indeed cooling, such as commodity prices, but this is not enough, because the demand for goods is still high, and the labor market and services are still in short supply, which leads to widespread inflation, which will take a longer period of time. to cool down.